ryanrestine/HackTheBox_WriteUps/linux_machines/solidstate_notes.md

      sys.exit()
 ```

 Heading back to `/tmp` the most interesting thing here is actually what we don't see.
-Where did the copy of Linpeas go that we tranfered earlier?
+Where did the copy of Linpeas go that we transferred earlier?

 ```text
 ${debian_chroot:+($debian_chroot)}mindy@solidstate:/opt$ cd /tmp